ivardensphere/The-Tribe/README.md

 Q: How can we travel?
 A: See Travel Mods above.

-Q: Why was Mo Creatures removed?
-A: Incompatibility with Hardcore Ender Expansion and Custom Mob Spawner.

 Q: what has changed with hunger?
 A: Hunger can/will now kill you.
 You will also get negative effects going hungry.